Skip to content

 1) An oops or oopsy doodle:

-This is when a student knew the content but overlooked a detail.
+This is when a student knows the content but overlooked a detail.
 If my students get discouraged with these types of mistakes, I always give them a high five and remind them that we are human.
 I then say, "If people didn't make mishaps, there would be nothing to learn."

 2) What?: